MustBeArt/LAIR/README.md

 HP's adapter ran MREQ and IORQ through an inverter and used both of them to clock the state analyzer.
 We can't do the same, since the other signals aren't delayed.
 We use MREQ and IORQ directly as ```J``` and ```K``` clock inputs.
 This doesn't hurt compatibility with the inverse assembler, but it does mean that the logic analyzer's Master Clock has to be configured to detect _rising_ edges on ```J``` or ```K``` instead of falling edges.

 The WR signal is not valid at those edges.
 HP's adapter corrects this problem by running WR through three inverters.
 We need one fewer gate delay, so we use one inverter and one non-inverting buffer.
+Likewise, M1 is not quite valid at those edges.
+HP's adapter, at least according to the description I received, does not address this issue, but we add a non-inverting buffer.

 The analyzer is being clocked by both MREQ and IORQ, but it does not automatically keep track of which clock source latched a particular state.
 In order to find out, we have to delay the clock source (so it remains valid through the transition) and capture it as a state input.
 HP's adapter runs IORQ through two inverters.
 We need one fewer gate delay, so we use one non-inverting buffer.
 We don't need a delayed version of MREQ, because if the state capture wasn't clocked by IORQ, we know it was clocked by MREQ.